jhoelzl/HRTF-Individualization/model/matlabcode/readme.txt

 Matlab Functions for HRTF Analysis and Adjustment

-Implementations by Josef Hšlzl and Georgios Marentakis (IEM)
+Implementations by Josef HÃ¶lzl and Georgios Marentakis (IEM)

 --------------------------------------------------------------------------------
 IMPORTANT PATHS and FILES